Working with Columns

 • column position

-Two common ones, starts_with() and ends_with(), resolve columns based on starting and ending text in column names.
+Two common selectors, starts_with() and ends_with(), resolve columns based on text patterns in column names.

 (